 The IMF released a paper early this year which questioned if Africa will ever develop manufacturing along the model of East Asia.
 Without manufacturing, what does the future of Africa’s economy look like?

-“What happened in Vietnam and Korea over the last 30 years won’t take place in the same fashion in African countries because manufacturing is different.”
 Again, I don’t think it’s going to be one-size-fits-all.
 And there are economies which are already moving into adding value to their manufacturing process.
 When you look at Botswana, you look at Uganda, Rwanda, you look at Benin… those countries already take stock of what they have, try to move up the value chain, add value locally, create employment locally.
 But in some countries it might well be a rather short process, possibly, and when I look at India for instance and the way in which India is skipping part of the industrialization process to move straight into services… we cannot exclude that in some of the African countries—[they take] that same shortcut from predominantly agricultural economies to more service oriented economies.

 Do you think “leapfrogging” to a service-oriented economy can really provide a solution to Africa’s enormous unemployment problem, in particular?

 If we look at the manufacturing process that took place in countries like Korea, like Vietnam, to a certain degree in Malaysia as well, we were in days when the use of robotization, artificial intelligence, digital, was certainly not as developed as it is beginning to be now.
 What took place in Vietnam and Korea over the last thirty years is not going to take place in the same fashion in African countries—because the manufacturing processes are different, and the speed at which transformation needs to take place is more urgent.